publiclab/publiclab-archive/notes/kgradow1/10-11-2017/open-shop-at-the-barnraising-useful-if-so-what-tools-and-materials.md

 ---
-title: Open shop at the Barnraising:  Useful?
-If so, what tools and materials?
+title: 'Open shop at the Barnraising:  Useful?
+If so, what tools and materials?'
 tagnames: barnraising, question:barnraising
 author: kgradow1
 path: /notes/kgradow1/10-11-2017/open-shop-at-the-barnraising-useful-if-so-what-tools-and-materials.md